actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 Moreover, it always leads to fustration when forgeting something or forcing myself to memorise concept without questioning it.

-That is the main reason why I never learn from study manuals, they doesn't really explain the ideas behind the concepts.
+That is the main reason why I never learn from study manuals, they doesn't really fully explain the ideas behind the concepts.
 (And they are too expensive.)
 I did not spend a single dollar in purchasing study materials as I was able to find all textbooks either in my university library or online.